geoglows/training.geoglows.org/docs/rfs/tutorials/code-snippets.md

 ## Get a list of IDs in my watershed

-Every river in the GEOGLOWS model has an attribute called "TerminalLink".
+Every river in the RFS model has an attribute called "TerminalLink".
 The TerminalLink is the ID number of the river at the outlet of the watershed a given river of interest is in.
 Every river in the watershed has the same outlet.
 You can filter the table of rivers to select only those rivers which all drain to the same river.
 You may use the GIS datasets and perform that in ArcGIS or QGIS.
-You can find links to retrieve GIS files for the streams using the Available Data page and the tutorial on Finding River Numbers Alternatively, you can do this in code by using the tables of metadata for GEOGLOWS using the model metadata table.
+You can find links to retrieve GIS files for the streams using the Available Data page and the tutorial on Finding River Numbers Alternatively, you can do this in code by using the tables of metadata for RFS using the model metadata table.
 You will need to download that table (about 250 MB) in order to solve this problem via code.

 <script src="https://gist.github.com/rileyhales/e94f0c51090f26bc396e2289d41edefd.js"></script>